filesender/filesender/dev/doc/filesender_wiki/Documentation_v2-0-alpha/filesender-2.0-config-directives-markdown.md

 * __default:__  array('type' => 'file', 'path' => FILESENDER_BASE.'/log/', 'rotate' => 'hourly'))
 * __available:__ since version 2.0
 * __1.x name:__
+* __comment:__

-* __comment:__ if you define your own log_facilities, you will overwrite the default setting.
+<span style="background-color:orange">if you define your own log_facilities, you will overwrite the default setting.
 Make sure to include all log targets you wish to log to.
 * __*General format of log target:*__ array(('type' => string, <attribute1 => <value>, <attribute2> => <value>
 * __*Standard parameters for all options:*__
 	* __'level' (optional):*__ restricts loglevel of current facility.
 Permissible values: debug, warning, info, error
 	* __'process' (optional): allows you to separate logs from different parts of FileSender into separate logfiles, for example the REST logfile gets huge.
-Permissible values: <span style="background-color:orange">CLI, GUI, REST, WEB, CRON, FEEDBACK, MISC, INSTALL, UPGRADE.
-Comma-separated list.</style>
+Permissible values: CLI, GUI, REST, WEB, CRON, FEEDBACK, MISC, INSTALL, UPGRADE.
+Comma-separated list.
 	* __'
 *__*Available targets:*__
 	* __'type' => 'file'__ logs to a file.
 You must specify a path.
 You can optionally specify log file rotation with 'rotate' => '<value>', where value can be hourly, daily, weekly, monthly, yearly.